-So this vodka blog has another new category: Uzbek vodka!
-Sounds exotic if you’re not from Uzbekistan.
+So this site just got another new category: Uzbek vodka!
+This might sound exotic if you’re not from Uzbekistan.
 Or in Uzbekistan.
 Or in any of the neighboring countries.
-Then it just sounds normal.
-But anyway, I’m very happy about any new category.
+Otherwise it just sounds normal.
+But anyway, I’m very happy to be able to add this category.

-I got this particular bottle in Tashkent on the night before I was going to fly to Almaty in order to get a new visa for Uzbekistan.
+I got this bottle of Qalampir vodka in Tashkent on the night before I was going to fly to Almaty in order to get a new visa for Uzbekistan.
 I took it to the lounge of the hostel where I was staying, figuring that there would be other guests to share it with.
 But I was wrong.
-I was the only person there, so I had to try the vodka by myself, in the bluish light of the tv.
+I was the only person there.
+So I had to drink by myself, in the bluish light of the tv.

 A talkshow was on.
-It was Russian, and it was about people who were critiquing the news.
-I didn’t understand much of it, but they were constantly holding newspaper clippings into the camera, and they all sounded very smart and very snarky.
-I guessed that it was probably a pretty good show.
+It was in Russian, and it was about people who were talking about the media.
+I didn’t understand much of it, but they were constantly holding newspaper clippings into the camera, and they sounded very smart and very snarky.
+I figured it was probably a pretty good show.

 But anyway, we are here for the vodka.
-This bottle was cheap, like all vodka bottles in this part of the world.
+This bottle of Qalampir was cheap, like almost all vodka brands in this part of the world.
 I got it for 28.000 som, which is between 4 and 8 euros, depending on which exchange rate we’re looking at, the official one or that of the black market.
-Either way, it’s a solid 10/10.
+Either way, it’s affordable.

 I thought the bottle design was very pleasing as well.
 It looked both simple and sophisticated, both stylish and traditional.
-I’d give it an 8/10, if the pepper theme of the vodka was a little bit more clear.
-Because „qalampir“ means pepper in Uzbek.
+I’d have preferred it if the pepper theme of the vodka was a little bit more clear.
+Because Qalampir means “pepper” in Uzbek.

-So here we are, in the empty lounge of the Sunrise Caravan Stay, unscrewing our bottle of Uzbek vodka that’s called pepper.
+So here we are, in the empty lounge of the Sunrise Caravan Stay, unscrewing our bottle of Uzbek vodka.
 Will it taste good?

-Now the aftertaste is a completely different thing.
-Some vodkas that might seem a bit too unrefined in their taste can still surprise you after a few seconds.
+Now the aftertaste.
+Some vodkas that might seem a bit unrefined in their taste can still surprise you when the aftertaste kicks in after a few seconds.
 But sadly, not this one.
-There was a hint of sweetness in its aftertaste, but it was quickly burned away by a sense of raw hotness that still lingered in your mouth and throat after you drank it.
-So I’m going to give this a 4/10 for the aftertaste.
+There was a hint of sweetness, but it was quickly burned away by a sense of raw hotness that still lingered in my mouth and throat after I drank it.